-It is now emerging that communities living at the Kenyan Coast may have had access to poetry written in Kiswahili over a century before the earliest known schools in Kenya even existed.
+It is now emerging that communities living on the Kenyan Coast may have had access to poetry written in Kiswahili over a century before the earliest known schools in Kenya even existed.

 A poetry book written in 1728 in Kiswahili and only known as Utendi wa Tambuka or Book of Tambuka, already existed in present-day Pate Island ages before the Church Missionary Society (CMS) built the first known school at Rabai in 1846.

-What is a mystery though is how this book, full of accounts of 6th century to 15th century Byzantine-Arab and Byzantine-Ottoman wars acquired its Kamba-like name, ‘Kyuo kya Hereḳali’.
+What is a mystery though is how this book, full of accounts of the 6th-century to 15th-century Byzantine-Arab and Byzantine-Ottoman wars acquired its Kamba-like name, ‘Kyuo kya Hereḳali’.

 History reveals that the original Swahili version was penned in the palace of the Sultan at Yunga in the old city of Pate under the commissioning of the Sultan himself.
 The king had asked that an account of the heroic deeds of the first followers of the Islamic prophet Muhammad be captured in this epic.
 Sultans were also regarded as kings and the Sultan of Pate, in this case, was the king of Yung.

 Little is known about the author of the Book of Tambuka except that his name was Mwengo, son of Athumani (also Osman) and that at the time he was writing the book in 1728, he would have been seated at the court of the palace.
 He probably also would have been an old man at the time.

 Somewhere in the middle of the 18th century, his son Abu Bakr bin Mwengo wrote an imitation of the epic.
 It is not clear why he did that.
 It is also not clear who did the translation known today under various English titles including ‘The Book of the Battle of Tambuka’.
 What is clear though is that it must have fascinated some English-speaking writer or writers to the point of translating it.